Valleyleaf/API-Code-Quiz/README.md

 ## Description

 This project was created as my first Javascript project that was completed without any pre-existing code.
 When I started working on this project, I was looking to do a dynamic quiz that would randomize not only the order of the questions, but also the order of the answers, and which answers were available aside from the "correct" answer.
 I sadly ran into a wall with my original code (Refer to Script - Copy.js) and was forced to abandon it due to time constraints.
 I tried to simplify my code but contined to run into issues that made my code more and more complex.
 I believe that with a bit more time, I would have been able to produce a quality script.
-What I have learned from this project is two things.
+What I have learned from this project is three things.

 1. The importance of psudo-coding.
 I made some basic psudo-code on where certain functions were to go, only to realise I had greatly underestimated the amount of functions needed (See Script -Copy.js as it has very bloated functions).
 Going forward, I need to plan my projects better.